-Leaving Talkeetna, continue south, eventually reaching the coast and following Turnagain Arm to Girdwood and Alyeska Resort, Alaska's premier ski area, where a host of exciting summer activities is also available.
+Leaving Talkeetna, continue south, eventually reaching the coast and following Turnagain Arm to Girdwood and Alyeska Resort, Alaska's premier ski area, where a host of exciting summer activities are also available.
 Set in a lush glacial valley in the Chugach Range southeast of Anchorage, Alyeska offers nature and luxury in tandem.
-Explore the northernmost temperate rain forest in North America that surrounds your deluxe accommodations at the Hotel Alyeska, or choose an optional tram ride to the alpine summit to dine at Seven Glaciers, a 5-star restaurant with vistas of the ice-bound peaks and inlet far below.
+Explore the northernmost temperate rain forest in North America that surrounds your deluxe accommodations at the Hotel Alyeska, or choose an optional tram ride to the alpine summit with vistas of the ice-bound peaks and inlet far below.
 On Day 7, explore the scenic drama of iceberg-choked Spencer Lake, then take a gentle float trip down the Placer River before returning to Girdwood for the evening.

 This morning enjoy a magnificent drive south to the fishing town and port of Seward on the Kenai Peninsula.
 Board a boat to Fox Island, a private island on the edge of Kenai Fjords National Park.
 The secluded location, which the group enjoys all to yourselves, reveals the pristine side of Alaska most visitors miss.
 The region is famed for sea kayaking, and an easy paddling excursion late this afternoon is likely to reveal some of the area’s prolific marine life.
 Keep your camera handy during paddling breaks to capture possible shots of Steller sea lions, sea otters, harbor seals and black bears wandering ashore.